Professor Heather Schoenfeld recently contributed to online platform The Conversation in the...

 BIO AND RESEARCH

-I received a B.A. in history and sociology from the University of British Columbia (1991), a MA (1994) and PhD (2002) in sociology from the University of Chicago.
-My research focuses on the social organization of altruism and philanthropy.
-Rather than take it for granted that altruistic giving is the simple and straightforward outcome of individuals’ benevolence, my research probes how social organization can impede or facilitate such giving, structure the direction and patterns of philanthropy, and shape the very goals that nonprofit organizations pursue.
-For example, in my book, Contesting Communities (Stanford University Press, 2006) — winner of the 2007 best book award from the National Association of Fundraising Professionals — I show how society’s changing conceptions of community have fundamentally transformed the goals and practices of workplace charity.
-I have published in American Journal of Sociology, Social Forces, Nonprofit and Voluntary Sector Quarterly, Voluntas, and Nonprofit Management and Leadership, as well as other journals and edited volumes.
+Dr. Barman is a professor of Sociology and the Associate Dean of the Graduate School of Arts and Sciences.
+Her scholarship focuses on the social organization of altruism and philanthropy.
+Rather than take it for granted that socially-oriented activity is the simple and straightforward outcome of individuals’ benevolence, Professor Barman’s research probes how societal factors can impede or facilitate such activity, structure the direction of socially-oriented behavior, and shape the goals and methods of social purpose organizations.
+Her first book, Contesting Communities (Stanford University Press, 2006) — winner of the 2007 best book award from the National Association of Fundraising Professionals — showed how society’s changing conceptions of community altered the field of workplace charity.
+Research from this project was published in American Journal of Sociology, Social Forces, and Nonprofit and Voluntary Sector Quarterly.

 2007.
 “An Institutional Approach to Donor Control: From Dyadic Ties to a Field-Level Analysis.”
 American Journal of Sociology 112(5):1416-1457.